Skip to content

 Connect to Jira

-This guide configures Sortie to poll issues from a Jira Cloud project, dispatch agents, and transition issues through your Jira workflow.
-By the end, you’ll have a working WORKFLOW.md that authenticates against your Jira instance, fetches the right issues, and reports back status changes.
+This guide configures Sortie to poll issues from a Jira project, dispatch agents, and transition issues through your Jira workflow.
+By the end, you will have a working WORKFLOW.md that authenticates against your Jira instance, fetches the right issues, and reports back status changes.

 Prerequisites